-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion on the financial statements for the fiscal year ended June 30, 2015 and our unmodified opinion on the financial statements for the fiscal year ended June 30, 2014.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion on the financial statements.

 Basis for Qualified Opinion

 As more fully discussed in Note 1 to the financial statements, the financial statements referred to above do not include the financial data for DHIN's legally separate component unit.
 Accounting principles generally accepted in the United States of America require financial data for the component unit to be reported with the financial data of DHIN, the primary government.
 The effects of this departure of not presenting the blended component unit on the accompanying financial statements have not been determined.